Mvcampbell3/MySQL-Node.js/README.md

 Reset.js will use sql files I have added to create a bamazon database with my intial products and departments

 ## Do Not Use IF You Want To Keep Your Current Bamazon Database!!!!
-This file will drop your current database from the connection.
+This file will drop your current bamazon database from the connection.
 If you already have a bamazon database, you are more than welcome to use it.
 You will have to go in and make the tables yourself, but you will be able to follow in the sql files how I set them up.
-If you do not have a bamazon database or do not care what happends to your bamazon database, running this in your command line will save you some time in setting up the database.
+If you do not have a bamazon database or do not care what happens to your bamazon database, running this in your command line will save you some time in setting up the database.

 ```
 node reset.js